keystonejs/keystone/docs/guides/access-control.md

 <!--[meta]
 section: guides
-title: Access Control
+title: Access control
 subSection: advanced
 [meta]-->

-# Access Control
+# Access control

-> Controls who can do what with your GraphQL API.
+Access control enforces who can do what with your GraphQL API.

-## Intro
+## Introduction

 What a user _can_ and _cannot_ do in KeystoneJS depends on two things: _authentication_ and _access control_.